-For those looking to travel privately, our Private Polar Bear Cabin provides the ultimate polar bear viewing experience.
-Customizable to your dreams in October and November, this experience is available for families or groups of four, or a couple looking for a private getaway.
-Set on remote tundra, you’ll get amazing opportunities for private Northern Lights viewing from the comfort of the cabin.
+For those looking to travel privately, our Nanuvik Polar Bear Cabin provides the ultimate polar bear viewing experience.
+Customizable to your dreams in October and November, this experience is available for families or groups of four, or a couple looking for an exclusive getaway.
+Set on remote tundra, you’ll get amazing opportunities for Northern Lights viewing from the comfort of the cabin.
 Learn more about this trip here.

 Journey into the heart of the high Arctic, where travellers and photographers seldom go, in March and April.
 Photograph dramatic landscapes, and polar bears and possibly cubs, as they venture on to the sea ice and climb majestic icebergs.
 Set on remote sea ice, far from any light pollution, and with the crisp, clear skies in early spring, this photo safari provides excellent chances to view Northern Lights at night.
 Learn more about this trip here.